abarbarapeslo/Hackaton-Transpetro/docs/intro.md

 &emsp; All transactions are recorded in a ledger with cryptographic traceability, and the use of **stablecoins (USDC)** as an internal medium of exchange offers an additional layer of efficiency and transparency.

 ---
-## Conclusion
+## Conclusão

-&emsp; Reevo is more than a credit platform.
+&emsp; Nautilus is more than a credit platform.
 It is a movement to **democratize agribusiness financing**, empowering farmers with the necessary resources to innovate and prosper, while offering investors the opportunity to participate directly in the growth of the real Brazilian economy.
 Our goal is to build a future where credit is fairer, investment has purpose, and the Brazilian countryside can flourish to its maximum potential.